njake/pageloadtime/README.md

 # Page Load Time
 WebExtension For Chrome and Firefox

-Pageload times from all frames, insert top-right indicator to every page.
+Page load times from all frames, insert top-right indicator to every page.

 Change colors when takes too much time to load page.